Teaching Policies and Guidelines for Fall 2023

 In cases where a faculty member loses contact with a student prior to the end of the term and/or the student fails to show up for their final exam without explanation two situations may apply:

 Cheating and other forms of academic dishonesty are corrosive and harmful to our university.
 We urge you to place a statement about academic integrity on your syllabus.
 It may be helpful to share examples of academic misconduct specific to your course/discipline for student context.
 It is also important to make clear the ground rules for your course (may students work together on homework assignments, etc.).
-The following syllabus insert was created by a faculty ethics committee some years ago, and we recommend that you adopt it:
+The following syllabus insert was created by a faculty ethics committee some years ago, and this italicized verbiage has already been included on the syllabus template

 The strength of the university depends on academic and personal integrity.
 In this course, you must be honest and truthful.
 Ethical violations include cheating on exams, plagiarism, reuse of assignments, improper use of the Internet and electronic devices, unauthorized collaboration, alteration of graded assignments, forgery and falsification, lying, facilitating academic dishonesty, and unfair competition.